tenderlove/esp8266aq/pcb/README.md

 # My ESP8266 + Plantower AQ Sensor Project PCB

 This is the PCB for the project.
-I've checked in the gerber files in `gerber.zip`, so you can just upload that to a PCB manufacturer and get PCBs made.
+I've checked in the gerber files in `gerbers.zip`, so you can just upload that to a PCB manufacturer and get PCBs made.
 I like JLCPCB.

 ## Parts List